C-QUR Surgical Hernia Mesh Lawsuit

 - Hernia recurrence

-Instead of reducing inflammation, it may have resulted in a significant increase in immune response and adhesions around the mesh implants, caused by inflammatory response.
+Instead of reducing inflammation as advertised, C-QUR’s fish oil coating may have resulted in a significant increase in immune response and adhesions around the mesh implants due to the inflammatory response.

 C-QUR Hernia Mesh Recalls and FDA Involvement